HarvestersCrew/CorpusHarvester/doc/api_json.md

 *ex.:* `["recent", "popular", "mixed"]`

+### description

+Description of the parameter.
+Only useful on public parameters or to describe what they are for.

+*ex.:* `"This parameter is used to do something"`

 ## Response parameters

 The `response` object in the JSON is a list of different response objects, as described here.